 Some developers fear that CSS keeps "getting too powerful" overwhelming us with new features that many of us have never asked for.
 Maybe we'll even see native masonry layout grow out of its experimental implementation.
 Until then, we can combine stable CSS and a little JavaScript to come up with our own masonry-like tile layouts.

-I might update this post with more tech predictions, event announcements, stats, and survey results when the latest State of JS results and Pantone's official color of the year have been published.
+I will update this post with more tech predictions, event announcements, stats, and survey results when the latest State of JS results and Pantone's official color of the year have been published.
 However, we can already interpolate some likely outcomes from previous years.

 Software Releases and Updates planned for 2026